Apple Using Chinese Firm Tencent For Fraudulent Website Warnings for Safari in iOS - The Mac Observer

 MacRumors noticed that Apple’s About Safari and Privacy note referred to sending information, including IP address, to Tencent.
 It said:

-When Fradulent Website Warning is enabled, safari will display a warning if the website you are visiting is a suspected phishing attack….
-Before visiting a website Safar may send information calculated from the website address to Google Safe Browsing and Tencent Safe Browsing to check if the website is fraudelent.
+When Fradulent Website Warning is enabled, Safari will display a warning if the website you are visiting is a suspected phishing attack….
+Before visiting a website Safari may send information calculated from the website address to Google Safe Browsing and Tencent Safe Browsing to check if the website is fraudelent.
 These safe browsing providers may also log your IP address.

 It was unclear at the time of this writing whether Tencent verified data from outside of China.
 However, I had the reference to the company on my iPhone XR running iOS 13.1.2.